-Sorting the Characters of Rick Riordan’s “Percy Jackson” Series
+Sorting Rick Riordan’s “Percy Jackson” Series Characters into Hogwarts Houses

 The two great loves in my life are the Harry Potter series and the Percy Jackson and the Olympians series.
 I’m not alone – many Potterheads love PJO, and many Percy Jackson fans love Potter.
 Both books derive from traditional mythology and folklore and follow a young boy through the new world he was thrown into, so if you like Harry Potter, I think you’ll like Percy Jackson.
 Although these series revolve around very different characters, I can’t help but wonder what Houses the PJO characters would be Sorted into.

 Disclaimer: I have read the Percy Jackson series, the Heroes of Olympus series, and part of the Trials of Apollo, but because there are frequent character crossovers between Riordan’s series, it’s likely that I may not know everything about a character that is canon.
 Therefore, I am basing these Sortings solely on the Percy Jackson series.